vtsaplin/franklin-expressions/README.md

 - Tiny with no external dependencies.

 ## Usage
-- Copy `placeholders.js` to your project's `scripts` directory
+- Copy `expressions.js` to your project's `scripts` directory
-- Create a placeholder by calling `createPlaceholder` with a name and a function returning a string or an element.
+- Create an expression by calling `createExpression` with a name and a function returning a string or an element.
-- Render placeholders by calling `renderPlaceholders` in your block's or card's `decorate` function.
+- Render expressions by calling `renderExpressions` in your block's or card's `decorate` function.

 ## Examples